grammarly/rocker-compose/README.md

     image: wordpress
 ```

 Where `main` is a container name and `image: wordpress` is its spec.
 If container name begins with an underscore (`_`) then `rocker-compose` will not consider it — useful for creating base specs for [extends](#extends).
-Note that by convension, properties should be maintained in the given order when writing compose manifests.
+Note that by convention, properties should be maintained in the given order when writing compose manifests.

 | Property | Default | Type | Run param | Description |
 |----------|---------|------|-----------|-------------|